b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 ...

-Not only are the blessings vague, but we've added a qualifier that they might not even happen.
+Not only are the [[What are blessings|blessings vague]], but we've added a qualifier that they might not even happen.
 You might get blessed, but there's no guarantee.
 Better follow the 19th century health advice anyway, just to be on the safe side.
 Yes, iced drinks are hot drinks.
 Don't think about it.

 &nbsp;